yehohanan7/flux/README.md

 }
 ```

-### Read models
+### EventConsumer
-you don't have to process the json feed to build your read model, you can just start a Flux event consumer and provide it with a list of events you are interested it and you will get back all the events over a channel
+Event consumer allows you to consumer the events emitted by the aggreate in another service. you can start the event consumer like shown below.

 ```go
 //stores the offset to know where to consumer from after a restart